perses/perses/docs/dashboard.md

 The API is providing two different endpoint for that:

 * `POST /api/v1/feed/variables` that should be used to get the value of the different variable defined
-* `POST /api/v1/feed/sections` that should be used to get the value for a set of sections
+* `POST /api/v1/feed/panels` that should be used to get the value for a set of panels

 ### How to get the value of the variables.